About the Alaska CASC

 A university-federal partnership

-Established in 2010 as a partnership between the University of Alaska and the United States Geological Survey, the Alaksa CASC is Congressionally mandated to meet state and federal needs around climate impacts, adaptation, and resilience.
+Established in 2010 as a partnership between the University of Alaska and the United States Geological Survey, the Alaska CASC is Congressionally mandated to meet state and federal needs around climate impacts, adaptation, and resilience.

 Hosted by UAFs International Arctic Research Center with a USGS-hosted office in Anchorage, the Alaska CASC provides scientific information, tools, and techniques that managers and others interested in land, water, wildlife, and cultural resources can use to adapt to climate change.